-Computer Programs/Trade Secrets
+Computer Programs/Trade Secrets-As defined in Wisconsin Statutes

 Copies - Copies of documents which your agency receives from another agency for purely informational purposes and which do not affect the functions of your agency are not public records.

 Published/Copyrighted Materials - Materials which are available at the library or available for sale are not public records.